-The district continued the District Special Education Advisory Committee, the Committee for African-American Student Achievement and Success (CAASAS), and the Black and Pan-African Student Excellence.
-Both the SPED Committee and CAASAS are composed of admin, staff, teachers, and parents, the Black Excellence group is parent-lead committee, the only staff present is the Parent and Family Engagement TOSA.
+Action 2.5: The district continued the District Special Education Advisory Committee, the Committee for African-American Student Achievement and Success (CAASAS), and the Black and Pan-African Student Excellence.
+Both the SPED Committee and CAASAS are composed of administrators, staff, teachers, and parents, the Black Excellence group is a parent-led committee, the only staff present was the Parent and Family Engagement TOSA.
 These three committees provide ample opportunities for families to give feedback and be part of the decision-making process for the district and school sites.
 The district also continues to promote parental participation in programs for individuals with exceptional needs through SSC's, PTA, ELAC, DELAC, and DAC.